-Users visit different websites every day to look for information, browse various services, and compare prices for products.
-Many of them leave without acting or converting, however, with a compelling retargeting ad campaign, it’s possible to bring users back to the site and turn a retargeted visitor into a conversion.
+Users visit different websites daily to look for information, browse various services, and compare product prices.
+Many leave without acting or converting; however, with a compelling retargeting campaign, it’s possible to bring users back to the site and turn a retargeted visitor into a conversion.

 In this article, we’re going to cover the following:

-- How to use retargeting ads on Google and Facebook.
+- How to use Google and Facebook ads retargeting

 Simply put, retargeting refers to the use of ads to retarget people who have visited your website and taken specific actions.
 If you’ve been researching retargeting, you might have noticed that it’s often used interchangeably with remarketing.
 While there are similarities, the two are different.
 Remarketing typically means re-engaging users through emails.